 Do the (Mini) Mash: Converting Starches into Sugar

-Drain your soaked malt in a colander while you preheat your oven to 160°F (71°C).
+Drain your soaked malt while you preheat your oven to 160°F (71°C).
 If your oven doesn’t have a setting this low, put it on the lowest setting available and leave the door cracked.
 Use your oven thermometer to measure the temperature and open the door a little wider if necessary to cool things down.

 As they roast, enzymes in the grain will convert the starches into sugar.
 It’s kind of like a mini-mash, without the need for a mash tun.